MIAMI NEW DRAMA'S DEPARTMENT OF EDUCATION PRESENTS

 To Right a Woman's Wrongs

-A Spanish Golden Age comedy by Ana Caro de Mallén y Soto and directed by Peter Romano.
+A Spanish Golden Age Comedy by Ana Caro de Mallén y Soto.
+Adapted and Directed by Peter Romano and Maria Corina Ramirez.

-Six professional actors will be bringing to our century The Courage to Right a Woman’s Wrongs, a witty critique of society through the story of Leonor, a woman who sets out to find her one-time lover (Don Juan, naturally) and bring him to justice.
-The play is a comedy of wild intrigue and lively ingenuity in which Leonor crosses geographical boundaries and defies social expectations of gender in order to bring her fickle lover to justice and restore her lost honor.
+Through the story of Leonor, a woman sets out to find her once lover – Don Juan, naturally – and bring him to justice.
+The play is a comedy of wild intrigue and lively ingenuity, in which Leonor crosses geographical boundaries and defies the social expectations of gender in order to right the wrongs done to her by her fickle lover and ultimately, restore her lost honor.